Helping dogs feel safe, calm, and understood

 If your dog’s nervousness or excitement is above a 5 on a scale of 1–10, they can barely hear you—much less obey you.

-Most training focuses on obedience, correction, and control.
+Most training focuses on correction and control.

 But if your dog is living in stress, overstimulation, and under-fulfillment—